 The goal of my research is to identify mechanisms underlying psychomotor responses to stress and pain, and to apply this knowledge to the prevention and treatment of chronic musculoskeletal pain disorders.
 We use a variety of neurophysiologic techniques to investigate how the central nervous system responds to stress and pain in healthy individuals and clinical populations.
 We also conduct clinical studies to investigate risk factors and novel treatment strategies for chronic pain, with a specific focus on spine pain and headache.

-Primary experimental techniques include surface and intra-muscular electromyography (EMG), functional magnetic resonance imaging (fMRI), and quantitative sensory testing (QST).
+Primary experimental techniques include surface and intra-muscular electromyography (EMG), functional magnetic resonance imaging (fMRI), functional near infrared spectroscopy (fNIRS), and quantitative sensory testing (QST).
 Primary behavioral approaches include motor skill retraining, motivational interviewing, cognitive behavioral skills training, and pain neuroscience education.
 Integrated mind-body approaches in physical rehabilitation are a primary focus of the lab.

 Facility

 Applied Sensorimotor Research Laboratory (ASML).
 The ASML comprises 470 sq. ft. of dedicated research space in the Exercise and Nutritional Sciences Building (Room 213) at SDSU.
-The ASML houses research equipment used for quantitative sensory testing, electromyography, and clinical assessment of neuromuscular impairment and functional performance.
+The ASML houses portable research equipment used for brain imaging (fNIRS), quantitative sensory testing, electromyography, and clinical assessment of neuromuscular impairments and functional performance.
 Private clinical examination space and a conference area for research meetings are also available.
 Four shared computer workstations are used for data entry, processing, and analysis by students and research assistants.

 Additionally, the ASML maintains active collaborations with other institutions and clinics in the local community, including: